bycarlosgamez/bycarlosgamez/README.md

 Hi!
 My name is Carlos
 =======================

-Software Engineer
+Design Technologist
 -----------------

-I've been learning to code for 3 years, switching careers from Product Design where I started to learn HTML, CSS, and Javascript to build websites.
-I now focus on Design Technologists Roles and Creative Coding.
+I'm a skilled Design Technologist with a Product Design background.
+I love working at the intersection of Design and Development, especially at the point where Art meets Technology.

+I love learning new technologies like AI and its impact on design and software.

 * 🌍  I'm based in México
 * 🖥️  See my portfolio at [bycarlosgamez.com](http://bycarlosgamez.com)